Ugranziol/appRiori/inst/tutorial/cont.md

 Formal note: Dividing a contrast by the number of factor level is an operation also called **normalization of the contrasts**.
-It is a form of standardiation of the contrasts.
+It is a form of standardization of the contrasts.

-Normalizing is an advantageous choices especially when coding a priori hypothesis on interactions and in case the are other (scaled) covariates in the model.
+Normalizing is an advantageous choices especially when coding a priori hypothesis on interactions, and/or in case there are other (scaled) covariates in the model.

 It is possible to normalize all the types of contrasts in R. With appRiori, the Customized contrasts are normalized by default!